quicwg/base-drafts/draft-ietf-quic-http.md

 A pair of unidirectional streams is used rather than a single bidirectional stream.
 This allows either peer to send data as soon as it is able.
-Depending on whether 0-RTT is enabled on the QUIC connection, either client or server might be able to send stream data first after the cryptographic handshake completes.
+Depending on whether 0-RTT is available on the QUIC connection, either client or server might be able to send stream data first.

 ### Push Streams